Review · Other Supplements

 - Is Ennora a scam?

-- No. You receive downloadable audio files right after purchase, and the ClickBank refund window is honored.
-Calling it a scam confuses 'modest product' with 'no product.'
-It's a real download from a real ClickBank listing — just don't expect the dramatic transformations the sales page implies.
+- No. You receive downloadable audio files after purchase, and the ClickBank refund window is honored.
+Calling it a scam confuses 'weak product' with 'no product.'
+It's real — just unlikely to deliver the transformative experiences the sales page implies.

 - Do binaural beats really work for meditation, lucid dreaming, or astral projection?

 - The evidence is thin.
-Some studies suggest binaural beats may slightly influence mood or attention, but claims about inducing specific altered states (astral projection, 'God consciousness') are not supported by peer-reviewed research.
-Most effects are likely a relaxation or placebo response.
+Some studies suggest binaural beats may influence mood or attention slightly, but claims about inducing specific altered states (astral projection, 'God consciousness') are not supported by peer-reviewed research.
+Most effects are likely placebo or relaxation response.